6 Badass Content Writing Examples That Are Actually Useful

 Do you want to deal with the long, slow decline of this shit relationship, wondering when they’re going to stop complaining and just fire you?

-Do you want to sell products to people who are going to fucking send them back?
+Do you want to sell products to people who are going to send them back?

 Or complain the whole goddamn time they have them?

-Or do you want to work with people who feel fucking honored to work with you?
-Who really get you, and whom you really get?
-People you vibe hard as fuck with?
+Or do you want to work with people who feel honored to work with you?
+Who really get you, and who you really get?
+People you vibe with?
 Who are going to be clients for life?

 Product page time.